Game meat harvester vehicles

 For more see licensing.

-To harvest kangaroos, you need to apply for the Commercial Fauna Harvester kangaroo 'trappers licence' before you apply for the Food Authority licence.
+To harvest kangaroos, you need to apply for an NSW Professional Kangaroo Harvester Licence from the NSW Kangaroo Management Program before you apply for the Food Authority licence.

-It is an offence to harvest kangaroos without both the Commercial Fauna Harvester licence (trappers licence) and the Food Authority licence.
+It is an offence to harvest kangaroos without both the NSW Professional Kangaroo Harvester Licence and the Food Authority licence.

 Vehicle licence label